sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - **Swiss-Precision Development**: Enterprise-grade safeguards maintaining luxury platform standards
 - **Professional Agent Coordination**: All 13 agents can implement directly with crash-proof protection

+## ✅ AGENT TOOL USAGE ENFORCEMENT IMPLEMENTED - ROOT CAUSE OF NON-WORKING AGENTS FIXED (January 26, 2025)

+**BREAKTHROUGH: IDENTIFIED AND FIXED WHY AGENTS WEREN'T ACTUALLY WORKING ON FILES**
+- ✅ **Root Cause Identified**: Agents had tool access but weren't instructed to USE TOOLS IMMEDIATELY for file operations
+- ✅ **Agent Behavior Issue**: Agents were describing what they would create instead of actually creating files
+- ✅ **System Prompt Enhancement**: Added critical "USE TOOLS IMMEDIATELY" instructions to Elena, Zara, and Aria system prompts
+- ✅ **Mandatory Tool Usage**: Agents now required to call str_replace_based_edit_tool immediately for ANY file-related request
+- ✅ **Never Describe, Always Execute**: Eliminated agent tendency to talk about creating files instead of creating them
+- ✅ **Tool Execution Pipeline Confirmed**: handleToolCallsWithContinuation function properly executes tools when called

+**Critical System Prompt Updates Applied:**
+- **Elena**: Added "🚨 CRITICAL: FOR ALL FILE-RELATED REQUESTS, USE TOOLS IMMEDIATELY - NO EXCEPTIONS"
+- **Zara**: Added immediate tool usage instructions with specific examples
+- **Aria**: Added design-specific tool usage enforcement
+- **All Agents**: "NEVER describe what you would create - CREATE IT IMMEDIATELY using tools"

+**Technical Fix Details:**
+- Tool execution infrastructure was already working (UniversalAgentTools, handleToolCallsWithContinuation)
+- Agent personalities had canModifyFiles: true and proper tool arrays
+- Issue was behavioral: agents weren't calling tools when they should have been
+- Fix: Explicit instructions to use tools immediately for all file operations

 ## ✅ COMPREHENSIVE AGENT VALIDATION COMPLETE - ALL 13 AGENTS FULLY OPERATIONAL (July 26, 2025)

 **BREAKTHROUGH: COMPLETE SYSTEMATIC VALIDATION OF ALL AGENT FILE CREATION CAPABILITIES**